BartMassey/advent-of-code-2016/README.md

 # Advent Of Code 2016: Tutorial Solutions in Rust
 Copyright (c) 2016 Bart Massey

-Herein lie solutions to some of the problems of the 2016 [Advent of Code](http://adventofcode.com).
+Herein lie solutions to all of the problems of the 2016 [Advent of Code](http://adventofcode.com).
 Advent of Code is a fantastic exercise, and I thank the author and others involved profusely for their excellent work.
 Thanks also to